 Once you have your wardrobe in hand, the final piece of the puzzle is to commit.
 Decide on a fixed period of time where you will absolutely not be acquiring or buying any clothing items.
 I think of this as the no exceptions period, which will eventually feel natural.

-Once you’ve designated your capsule wardrobe, don’t forget to DONATE unwanted items to Value Village.
-Let’s keep clothes out of landfill.
+Once you've designated your capsule wardrobe, don't forget to DONATE responsibly.
+Let's keep clothes out of landfills.